curling-impasto/aws_sftp_server/README.md

 ## Overview

 This module automates the creation and management of an SFTP server on AWS, leveraging AWS Transfer Family.
 It is designed to make it easy to deploy a robust, secure, and scalable SFTP solution with minimal effort.
-The module handles the provisioning of the transfer server itself, as well as supporting resources such as IAM roles, user management, logging, and optionally, backend storage (S3 or EFS).
+The module handles the provisioning of the transfer server itself, as well as supporting resources such as IAM roles, user management, logging, and optionally, backend storage (S3).

 ## Features